permafrost-dev/zeget/README.md

 ![Eget Demo](https://github.com/zyedidia/blobs/blob/master/eget-demo.gif?raw=true)

-zeget is a fork of [eget](https://github.com/zyedidia/eget) with many bug fixes, improvements, and new features.
-It is a drop-in replacement for eget and is fully compatible with the original.
+> **zeget origins**
+>
+> zeget was forked from the original [eget](https://github.com/zyedidia/eget) to implement bug fixes,
+> improvements, new features, as well as major refactoring to a package-based architecture.
+> It is mostly backward-compatible with eget, and should work as a drop-in replacement.
+>

 zeget has a number of detection mechanisms and should work out-of-the-box with most software that is distributed via single binaries on GitHub releases.
 First